 Contact Amy West at Amy.West@ahrcnyc.org.

 Brian Yacker, CPA/JD has nearly 30 years of tax, legal and accounting experience in serving nonprofits.
 Currently, he is a Nonprofit Tax Partner at Baker Tilly.
 His areas of expertise include public support test calculations and planning; preparation of reasonable compensation studies; governance best practices consultation; recommendations regarding effective bylaws; conducting of nonprofit governance check-ups; compliance with the §501(h) lobbying safe harbor; proper functional expense allocations; helping nonprofits through IRS and state Attorney General audits; maximizing charity watchdog ratings; preparation of federal and state tax exemption applications; conducting of unrelated business income revenue stream studies; and the proper internal and external reporting of special event fundraisers.
-Brian is actively involved in the AAA-CPA, the TE/GE EO Council, the AICPA EO Tax Technical Resource Panel, the AICPA Not-for-Profit Advisory Council, and the ABA Exempt Organizations Committee, and he serves on the Board of Directors for California Rural Legal Assistance and the Northwood Little League.
+Brian is actively involved in the Internal Revenue Service Advisory Council, AAA-CPA, the TE/GE EO Council, the AICPA EO Tax Technical Resource Panel, the AICPA Not-for-Profit Advisory Council, and the ABA Exempt Organizations Committee.
+Brian teaches nonprofit accounting as an adjunct professor at the University of California, Irvine.
 Brian earned his bachelor's degree in finance and marketing from the University of Virginia and his juris doctor from the Indiana University School of Law (Bloomington).
 His personal interests include hiking, camping, sports memorabilia collecting, playing fantasy sports, Asian cooking, and spending time with his wife, two daughters, son, and two dogs.

 Contact Brian Yacker at email@example.com.